 ‘SWIM-based’ recovery requests allow for the recovery of service provider, network, subscription, number pool block, and notification data where the NPAC SMS replies to the originating SOA/LSMS with the missed data, by using linked replies.
 The NPAC SMS will keep track of messages destined for a SOA/LSMS that were NOT successfully responded to by the SOA/LSMS, when the service provider system supports SWIM recovery (SP Profile Flags, SOA SWIM Indicator = TRUE and LSMS SWIM Indicator = TRUE).
 Missed messages will be stored based on the limits of the SOA SWIM Maximum and LSMS SWIM Maximum tunables.
 SWIM based recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise an abort message is returned.

-During SWIM based recovery, the SOA/LSMS issue recovery requests for each type of data, and the NPAC SMS will issue recovery responses based on the SP Profile flags for ranges, notification types and EDR for the missed messages and limit the responses by the respective Linked Reply Blocking Factor and Maximum Linked Recovered Object tunables for each data type.
+During SWIM based recovery, the SOA/LSMS issue recovery requests for each type of data, and the NPAC SMS will issue recovery responses based on the SP Profile flags for ranges, and notification types for the missed messages and limit the responses by the respective Linked Reply Blocking Factor and Maximum Linked Recovered Object tunables for each data type.
 Each response from the NPAC SMS will contain a status and ACTION_ID.
 If the Service Provider system returns an invalid ACTION_ID, the NPAC SMS will abort the association.
 The status will be one of the following:

 Success